 Metro began planning for the project in 2014 by convening a project Steering Committee and holding a series of public open houses and meetings.
 The committee of key stakeholders and community members approved the project plan, formally known as the “Locally-Preferred Alternative,” in November 2016.
 This plan was unanimously approved by the cities of Gresham and Portland, the Multnomah County Commission and the TriMet Board of Directors.
 Metro transferred project leadership to TriMet on December 20, 2016.

-The project, now led by TriMet, is in the design and construction phase through 2020.
+The project, now led by TriMet, is in the construction phase through 2022.
 This phase will encompass the stations, adjacent crossings and modifications at major intersections along the route.

-Project costs are approximately $175 million, with state, regional, local and federal funding contributions expected.
+Project costs are approximately $175 million, funded by state, regional, local and federal funding contributions.

-Initial construction is scheduled to begin in late 2018, with service beginning in 2021.
+Initial construction began in late 2019, with service beginning in 2022.

 Top Five Frequently Asked Questions PDF